MargaridaMCampos/Docs_Simbiose/specifications/plataforma_voluntariado_spec.md

 ## high view of the platform

-From a high-view prespective, the platform is comprised of:
+From a high-level prespective, the platform is comprised of:
 * 3 types of `users`:
     1. `external` user,
     1. `volunteer`,